The best exercises for kids with cerebral palsy are the ones that your kid will actually want to do.

-All you need is to do is keep a balloon (no helium) in the air at all costs.
+All you need is to do is keep a balloon (no helium) from touching the floor (or “hot lava”) at all costs.

-While playing this game with your child, try to steer the balloon away from your child so that they must move around to get to it before it falls to the floor.
+While playing this game with your child, try to steer the balloon away from your child so that they must move around to get to it before it falls into the floor “lava”.

 To make it more challenging, suggest things like, “How about we can only touch the balloon with our right hand, or feet?”